777arc/textbook/content/digital_modulation.rst

 .. image:: ../_images/bpsk.svg
    :align: center
    :target: ../_images/bpsk.svg
+   :alt: Simple example of binary phase shift keying (BPSK) in the time domain, showing a modulated carrier

 It’s not very fun to look at plots like this:

 .. image:: ../_images/bpsk2.svg
    :align: center
    :target: ../_images/bpsk2.svg
+   :alt: Phase shift keying like BPSK in the time domain is difficult to read, so we tend to use a constellation plot or complex plane

 Instead we usually represent the phase in the complex plane.